 Kara van de Graaf is a poet, teacher, and editor living in Salt Lake City, Utah.
 She holds a Ph.D. in Creative Writing from University of Wisconsin-Milwaukee, where she was a Chancellor’s Fellow and a Distinguished Dissertation Fellow, an MFA in Writing from University of Pittsburgh, where she was a K. Leroy Irvis Fellow, and a BA in English from Purdue University.
 Currently, she serves as Assistant Professor of English at Utah Valley University.

-Her first collection of poems, Spitting Image, won the 2016 Crab Orchard First Book Prize in Poetry and is forthcoming from SIU Press in 2018.
-Individual poems appear widely in national literary journals, including The Southern Review, AGNI, New England Review, Crazyhorse, Alaska Quarterly Review, and the anthology Best New Poets.
-Other honors include the Hoepfner Award from Southern Humanities Review, an Academy of American Poets Prize, a fellowship from Vermont Studio Center, and scholarships from the Squaw Valley Community of Writers and The New York State Summer Writers Institute.
+Her first collection of poems, Spitting Image, won the Crab Orchard First Book Prize in Poetry and is available from SIU Press.
+Individual poems appear widely in national literary journals, including The Southern Review, AGNI, New England Review, Gettysburg Review, The Adroit Journal, and the anthology Best New Poets.
+She was a Tennessee Williams Scholar at Sewanee Writer’s Conference and a fellow at Vermont Studio Center, among other honors.

 A former poetry editor for Cream City Review, she is currently an editor for Lightbox Poetry, an online educational resource for poetry in the classroom, which she co-founded in 2015 with the poet Richie Hofmann.